Canon 1D Mark IV vs Fujifilm X-T2

-The Canon EOS-1D Mark IV and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in October 2009 and July 2016.
+The Canon EOS-1D Mark IV and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in October 2009 and July 2016.
 The 1D Mark IV is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark IV) and an APS-C sensor.
-The Canon has a resolution of 16 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on an APS-H (1D Mark IV) and an APS-C (X-T2) sensor.
+The Canon has a resolution of 16 megapixels, whereas the Fujifilm provides 24 MP.

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Fujifilm X-T2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably smaller (50 percent) than the Canon 1D Mark IV.
 Moreover, the X-T2 is substantially lighter (59 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.